Walmart: 1969–1990: Incorporation and growth as a regional power

-1987 also marked the completion of the company's satellite network, a $24 million investment linking all stores with two-way voice and data transmissions and one-way video communications with the Bentonville office.
-At the time, the company was the largest private satellite network, allowing the corporate office to track inventory and sales and to instantly communicate to stores.
+The company's satellite network was also completed in 1987, a $24 million investment linking all stores with two-way voice and data transmissions and one-way video communications with the Bentonville office.
+At the time, the company was the largest private satellite network, allowing the corporate office to track inventory and sales and to instantly communicate with stores.
 By 1984, Sam Walton had begun to source between 6% and 40% of his company's products from China.
 In 1988, Walton stepped down as CEO and was replaced by David Glass.
 Walton remained as chairman of the board.
-During this year, the first Walmart Supercenter opened in Washington, MO.
+During this year, the first Wal-Mart Supercenter opened in Washington, Missouri.

 With the contribution of its superstores, the company surpassed Toys "R" Us in toy sales in 1998.

 1990–2005: Retail rise to multinational status

-While it was the third-largest retailer in the United States, Walmart was more profitable than rivals Kmart and Sears by the late 1980s.
+While it was the third-largest retailer in the United States, Wal-Mart was more profitable than rivals Kmart and Sears by the late 1980s.
 By 1990, it became the largest U.S. retailer by revenue.

-Prior to the summer of 1990, Walmart had no presence on the West Coast or in the Northeast (except for a single Sam's Club in New Jersey which opened in November 1989), but in July and October that year, it opened its first stores in California and Pennsylvania, respectively.
+Prior to the summer of 1990, Wal-Mart had no presence on the West Coast or in the Northeast (except for a single Sam's Club in New Jersey which opened in November 1989); however, in July and October that year, it opened its first stores in California and Pennsylvania, respectively.
 By the mid-1990s, it was the most powerful retailer in the U.S. and expanded into Mexico in 1991 and Canada in 1994.
-Walmart stores opened throughout the rest of the U.S., with Vermont being the last state to get a store in 1995.
+Wal-Mart stores opened throughout the rest of the U.S., with Vermont being the last state to get a store in 1995.

 The company also opened stores outside North America, entering South America in 1995 with stores in Argentina and Brazil; and Europe in July 1999, buying Asda in the United Kingdom for US$10 billion.

-In 1997, Walmart was added to the Dow Jones Industrial Average.
+In 1997, Wal-Mart was added to the Dow Jones Industrial Average.

-In 1998, Walmart introduced the Neighborhood Market concept with three stores in Arkansas.
-By 2005, estimates indicate that the company controlled about 20 percent of the retail grocery and consumables business.
+In 1998, Wal-Mart introduced the Neighborhood Market concept with three stores in Arkansas.
+By 2005, estimates indicate that the company controlled about 20% of the retail grocery and consumables business.

-In 2000, H. Lee Scott became Walmart's president and CEO as the company's sales increased to $165 billion.
+In 2000, H. Lee Scott became Wal-Mart's president and CEO as the company's sales increased to $165 billion.
 In 2002, it was listed for the first time as America's largest corporation on the Fortune 500 list, with revenues of $219.8 billion and profits of $6.7 billion.
 It has remained there every year except 2006, 2009, and 2012.

-In 2005, Walmart reported US$312.4 billion in sales, more than 6,200 facilities around the world—including 3,800 stores in the United States and 2,800 elsewhere, employing more than 1.6 million associates.
+In 2005, Wal-Mart reported US$312.4 billion in sales, more than 6,200 facilities around the world—including 3,800 stores in the United States and 2,800 elsewhere, employing more than 1.6 million associates.
 Its U.S. presence grew so rapidly that only small pockets of the country remained more than 60 mi from the nearest store.